avkaz/Code-Review-Automated-Telegram-Channel-Admin/README.md

 ## Bot Configuration

-Each bot has specific configuration parameters set in its respective `main.py` or configuration files.
+Each bot has specific configuration parameters set in its respective `main.py` or configuration files.  **More detailed setup instructions for each bot can be found in the README files of their respective repositories.**

 1.  **Reddit Memes Filtering Bot:**
     *   Firebase API Key: `key.json` in the project root.